To determine the amount of child care assistance the family and/or provider were actually eligible to receive, examine the following:

 Workers must determine the Discovery and Established Dates as part of the process of calculating a claim.
 See DISCOVERY DATE and ESTABLISHED DATE in Chapter 2 (Glossary).
 Examples of documents needed to calculate a claim could be paystubs, W-2s, or employer statements.

-If an employment plan is modified, the job counselor should notify the CCAP worker of the change within 10 calendar days of the date of the modified plan.
-If the CCAP worker is NOT notified of the modified plan timely, an agency error overpayment would be calculated allowing for a notice period.
+If an Employment Plan is modified, the job counselor should notify the CCAP worker of the change within 10 calendar days of the date of the modified plan.
+If the CCAP worker is NOT notified of the modified plan timely and the family receives more care than they were eligible for, an agency error overpayment would be calculated.
+If the family is still receiving CCAP, allow for a 15 day notice period prior to starting recoupment of the overpayment.

-When the family does not report changes in their circumstance within 10 calendar days there may be an overpayment.
+When the family does not report required changes in their circumstance within 10 calendar days there may be an overpayment.
 The overpayment would be calculated beginning on the date the change occurred.
+If a family experiences a change but is not required to report the change, there is not an overpayment for failure to report.
+See Chapter 8.3 (Reporting requirements).
+A family’s reporting type determines what they are required to report.
+See Chapter 8.3.6 (Reporting types).

 If the change is due to increased income, the overpayment may be calculated differently depending on the following circumstances: